-S.16.01. — Information on annuities stemming from Non–Life Insurance obligations
+S.16.01 — Information on annuities stemming from Non–Life Insurance obligations

 General comments:

+This section relates to annual submission of information for individual undertakings.

+This template shall not be reported for accepted reinsurance business.

-This section relates to annual submission of information for individual undertakings.This template shall be reported only for annuities formally settled stemming from non–life contracts and relating to health insurance obligations and relating to insurance obligations other than health insurance obligations.Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
+This template shall be reported only for annuities formally settled stemming from non–life contracts and relating to health insurance obligations and relating to insurance obligations other than health insurance obligations.

+Formally settled as an annuity means that a legal process has ordered that the beneficiary is to receive payments as an annuity.

+In the event that after an obligation has been formally settled as an annuity some of that obligation subsequently ends up being settled via a lump sum payment that was not in the original annuity payment order, that lump sum would be recorded as a payment in template S.16.01; i.e. there is no movement of claims data out of template S.16.01 and into S.19.01.

+Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
 If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, provided that they use the same year consistently, year on year.

 This template shall be reported by non–life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, originating the annuity and by currency, considering the following specifications: